grafana/loki/docs/sources/community/maintaining/release/2-backport-commits.md

 ## Steps

-1. Pick a PR that you want to backport to `release-VERSION_PREFIX` branch
+1. Pick a PR that you want to backport to `release-VERSION_PREFIX` branch.

 1. Add a label `backport release-VERSION_PREFIX` to that PR.
-You have to add a additional label either `product-approved` or `type/bug` appropriately.
+You have to add one of the additional labels `product-approved`, `type/doc` or `type/bug` appropriately.
 This is to make sure the PRs that are backported are done with right intention.
    Now CI should automatically create backport PR to the correct release branch.
 Example [PR](https://github.com/grafana/loki/pull/10333)

    > **NOTE**: CI automation can fail sometimes if there are some merge conflicts in cherry picking the commits.
 In those cases, the original PR where you added the label should have additional comment explaining how to backport it manually.